victoriaalvarezcidgt/Decision-making-models/04__Documentation/03__Random_Forest.md

 and ability to handle complex datasets.
 </div>

 The idea behind Random Forest is to combine the predictions of multiple decision trees, each trained on a random subset of the data, to achieve more accurate and stable predictions than individual trees alone.
-It was first introduced by Leo Breiman in 2001 and has since become one of the most widely used machine learning algorithms in various domains

 <div id = "how-it-works">
 <h2 align = "left"> How Random Forest Works </h2>